tylertitsworth/5th-age-srd/Character-Rules/README.md

 ### Changing Relationships

-When your character achieves champion level (5th), you gain an extra relationship point.
+When your character achieves champion tier, you gain an extra relationship point.
 Use it to increase an existing relationship or gain a new relationship to match your character's story thus far.
 You can save the extra relationship point and decide to apply it later.

-At 5th level, or any time thereafter, you can switch an existing relationship point from one to another, including to a new relationship.
+At champion tier, or any time thereafter, you can switch an existing relationship point from one to another, including to a new relationship.
 You owe the GM and other players an entertaining explanation of what this big change represents for your character personally, of course.

-When you reach epic level (8th), you gain another relationship point, which you can use to increase an existing relationship by one, including up to 1 point over maximum.
-As at 5th level, if switching a relationship point from one to another makes sense for your 8th level character, go for it.
+When you reach epic tier, you gain another relationship point, which you can use to increase an existing relationship by one, including up to 1 point over maximum.
+As at champion tier, if switching a relationship point from one to another makes sense for your epic tier character, go for it.

 ---